JuliaInterop/RCall.jl/docs/src/custom.md

 # Custom Conversion

-RCall supports an API for implicitly converting between R and Julia objects by means of `rcopy` and `RObject`.
+RCall supports an API for implicitly converting between R and Julia objects by means of `rcopy` and `robject`.

 To illustrate the idea, we consider the following Julia type